-Students in the Dietetics Major will be required to complete the Compulsory Immunization Program for Health Care students prior to participation in Professional Practices (Stages) in Dietetics.
+Students in the Dietetics Major are encouraged to complete the Compulsory Immunization Program for Health Care students prior to registration.
+Participation in Professional Practices (Stages) in Dietetics will only be permitted for those students who have completed all immunization requirements.